Face Similarity Meter

 Does face comparison happen in my browser or are my photos uploaded?

 Everything runs inside your browser.
-The face-detection and face-embedding models (FaceNet-style ResNet via @vladmandic/face-api on TensorFlow.js) are downloaded once and then every comparison is computed locally using WebGL, WebGPU, or WebAssembly.
+The face-detection and face-embedding models (FaceNet-style ResNet via @vladmandic/face-api on TensorFlow.js) are downloaded once and then every comparison is computed locally using WebGL, WebAssembly, or plain CPU.
 Your face photos never leave your device — there is no upload, no server-side processing, no biometric template stored anywhere outside your browser.
 This matters enormously for face data because under GDPR and Illinois BIPA, face embeddings count as sensitive biometric identifiers, and many enterprise security policies explicitly forbid uploading them to third-party APIs.
 The only network traffic after the model download is the static page assets.

 What image formats and conditions give the best comparison results?